samanthabretous/shut-up-tom-aws/README.md

 # Shut Up Tom

-### Have you ever want to yell out in rage because the office environment is too loud.
+### Have you ever want to yell out in rage because your office environment is too loud for no reason.
 Well now you don't have to.
-Shut Up Tom will do the dirty work for you by slacking out to everyone to 'hey shut up' when the noise levels are too loud.
+Shut Up Tom will do the dirty work for you.
+A friendly 'hey shut up' Slack message will be sent to all your coworkers when the noise levels are unbearable.
+With the option to go into party mode, library mode or modes in between, Shut Up Tom will put your mind to ease.

 ## Getting started